Space Research and Observation Technologies

 Observation and Measuring Systems

 The group develops observational and analytical systems based on advanced technologies applied in smart traffic, weather radar systems and remote sensing.
-The group helps to develop and maintain the observational systems at the Sodankylä.
+The group helps to develop and maintain the observational systems at Sodankylä.

 Planetary Research and Space Technology